 Among logicians, A, as an abbreviation, stands for a universal affirmative proposition.

 A asserts; E denies.

-The Romans used A to signify a negative or discent in giving their votes, A. standing for dissent in giving their votes, A. standing for antiquo, I oppose or object to the proposed law.
-Opposed to this letter were U. R., uli law.
-Opposed to this letter were U. R., uti rogas, be it as you desire-the words used to express assent to a proposition.
+The Romans used A to signify a negative or dissent in giving their votes, A standing for antiquo, I oppose or object to the proposed law.
+Opposed to this letter were U.R., utirogas, be it as you desire-the words used to express assent to a proposition.
 These letters were marked on wooden ballots, and each voter had an affirmative and a negative put into his hands, one of which, at pleasure, he gave as his vote.
 In criminal trials, A. stood for absolvo, I acquit; C. for condemno, I condemn; and N. L. for non liquet, it is not evident; and the judges voted by ballots thus marked.
-In inscriptions, A. stands for Augustus; or for ager, aiunt, aurum, argentum, etc.

-gustus; or for ager, aiunt, aurum, argentum, etc.
+In inscriptions, A. stands for Augustus; or for ager, aiunt, aurum, argentum, gustus; or for ager, aiunt, aurum, argentum, guslus; or for ager, asunt, aurum, argentum, etc.